 - 3.3 The Council reviews the effectiveness of its governance framework, including the system of internal control, every year.
-The ten key elements of assurance that inform this governance review are: - 1) The Chief Executive, Strategic and Assistant Directors whose role includes: - Corporate oversight and strategic planning - Annual corporate governance assessment which is informed by annual Assurance Statements from each Strategic and Assistant Director - Implement and monitor regulatory and other governance protocols

-2) Monitoring Officer who has oversight of:

-- Legal and regulatory assurance

-- Monitors the operation of the Constitution

-- 3) The Section 151 Officer who has oversight of the proper administration of the Councils financial affairs
+The ten key elements of assurance that inform this governance review are: - 1) The Chief Executive, Strategic and Assistant Directors whose role includes: - Corporate oversight and strategic planning - Annual corporate governance assessment which is informed by annual Assurance Statements from each Strategic and Assistant Director - Implement and monitor regulatory and other governance protocols - 2) Monitoring Officer who has oversight of: - Legal and regulatory assurance - Monitors the operation of the Constitution - 3) The Section 151 Officer who has oversight of the proper administration of the Councils financial affairs

-- 4) Information Governance, which is monitored by: - The Designated Senior Information Risk Owner (SIRO) - Data Protection procedures - Information Security and Records Management procedures - 5) The Overview and Scrutiny Management Board, who carry out policy review and challenge as well as have an overview and carry out scrutiny of specific topics - 6) The Audit Committee which; - Reviews the effectiveness of internal and external audit - Considers the adequacy of the internal control, risk management and governance arrangements - Carries out a Self-assessment - 7) Internal Audit who produce; - An Annual opinion on the adequacy and effectiveness of internal controls, risk management and governance arrangements - An Internal Audit plan, reports and action tracking reported to Audit Committee - 8) External Audit / Inspections which include: - Financial statements audit - Value for Money conclusion - Care Quality Commission, Ofsted, etc. - 9) Risk Management which incorporates: - A Risk management policy and strategy - Quarterly monitoring and reporting of Strategic Risks - 10) Counter Fraud work, which includes: - Anti-Fraud and Corruption and Whistleblowing arrangements - Anti-Money Laundering Policy and supporting arrangements - Codes of Conduct for Officers and Members - Financial and Contract Procedure Rules
+- 4) Information Governance, which is monitored by: - The Designated Senior Information Risk Owner (SIRO) - Data Protection procedures - Information Security and Records Management procedures - 5) The Overview and Scrutiny Management Board, who carry out policy review and challenge as well as have an overview and carry out scrutiny of specific topics - 6) The Audit Committee which; - Reviews the effectiveness of internal and external audit - Considers the adequacy of the internal control, risk management and governance arrangements - Carries out a Self-assessment - 7) Internal Audit who produce; - An Annual opinion on the adequacy and effectiveness of internal controls, risk management and governance arrangements - An Internal Audit plan, reports and action tracking reported to Audit Committee - 8) External Audit and other external inspections which include: - Financial statements audit - Value for Money conclusion - Care Quality Commission, Ofsted, etc. - 9) Risk Management which incorporates: - A Risk management policy and strategy - Quarterly monitoring and reporting of Strategic Risks to Strategic Leadership Team - Regular monitoring and reporting of Risk Registers to Directorate Leadership Teams - 10) Counter Fraud work, which includes: - Anti-Fraud and Corruption and Whistleblowing arrangements - Anti-Money Laundering Policy and supporting arrangements - Codes of Conduct for Officers and Members - Financial and Contract Procedure Rules